JustIceO7/Twilight/README.md

 ## Architecture
 - **PostgreSQL**: Persistent storage for user playlists.
 - **Redis**: In-memory caching for song data.
 - **Docker**: Containerized deployment with docker-compose for easy setup and management.
-All core dependencies (FFmpeg, yt-dlp, PostgreSQL, Redis) are pre-configured within the Docker containers.
+All core dependencies (FFmpeg, PostgreSQL, Redis) are pre-configured within the Docker containers.

 ## Docker Ports
 - **8080**: Bot application.